Stability conditions for Slodowy slices and real variations of stability: Bridgeland stabilities for the resolutions of transversal slices

 Certain $t$-structures on $\CC$ were constructed in \cite{BM} (announced in \cite{ICM}).
-In this note we show that they arise from a certain explicit connected subset of the space $Stab(\CC)$ of Bridgeland stability conditions on $\CC$.
+In this note we show that they arise from an explicit connected subset of the space $Stab(\CC)$ of locally finite Bridgeland stability conditions on $\CC$.
 To state the result we need more notations.

 Let $\h$ denote the (abstract) Cartan algebra of $\g$.

 We have $\h^*=\Lambda\otimes _\Zet \Ce$ where $\Lambda$ is the weight lattice.
 Let $\h^*_\RE=\Lambda \otimes_\Zet \RE\subset \h^*$ be the real dual Cartan.
 The affine Weyl group $W_{aff}$ acts on $\h^*$ and on $\h^*_\RE$ by affine-linear transformations.
 Let $\h^*_{reg}$ be the union of free orbits of $W_{aff}$ on $\h^*$, thus $\h^*_{reg}$ is the complement to the affine coroot hyperplanes $H_{\check{\al}, n}=\{\la\in \h^*\ | \ \langle \la , \check{\al} \rangle =n\}$, where $n\in \Zet$ and $\check{\al}$ is a coroot.